marco-buratto/signage-orchestrator/README.md

 Please be sure the time of the operating system is always correct: configure systemd-timesyncd or install another NTP service for the purpose.

+Just a note, the following APT message you'll see at the end of the process is NOT an error:

+    N: Download is performed unsandboxed as root as file '/root/signage-orchestrator-backend_1.1-1_all.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)

 ------------

 ***First access***